 Description (ENG/JAP):

-Note: The description graphics is already misaligned, it is not due to incorrect extraction.
+Note: The graphics in the description are already misaligned.
+This is not due to incorrect extraction.

-The big and small dummy icons from Case 5 containing the word 血痕 (Bloodstain) — see the "Trivia" section.
+The big and small dummy icons from the fifth case containing the word 血痕 / Bloodstain.

-Note 2: this evidence has no caption graphics, but in the game it is referred to as Lana's muffler or simply muffler/scarf.
+Note 2: This evidence has no caption graphics, but in the game it is referred to as Lana's muffler or simply as a muffler or scarf.

-Commentary: The game contains an unused 3D model of Lana's muffler.
-It has three additional images: two big icons for the top and bottom screens (they are the same) and a small icon for the Court Record menu — only the top screen icon is used in the final game.
+Commentary: The game contains an unused 3D model of Lana's scarf.
+There are three additional images: two large icons for the top and bottom screens, which are identical, and a small icon for the Court Record menu.
+However, only the top screen icon is used in the final game.

-The muffler has a bloody spot on its inner side that probably activated the above mentioned dialog.
+The muffler has a bloody spot on its inner side that probably triggered the aforementioned dialogue.

-I guess, the player received this evidence alongside the "Switchblade Knife" brought by Gant, and since it served no purpose further in the story the developers decided to remove it.
+I guess the player received this evidence alongside the "Switchblade Knife" that Gant brought.
+Since it served no further purpose in the story, the developers decided to remove it.

-There is also a corresponding dialog related to this item — see the "Unused Dialogs during 3D Evidence examination" section.
+There is also a corresponding dialogue related to this item (see the "Unused dialogues during 3D Evidence examination" section).

 Commentary: Originally it was possible to examine the tape with the security camera footage in 3D mode.
-It had two related dialogs (see here and here).
-In the final game it is only possible to view the corresponding video.
+There were two related dialogues (see here and here).
+In the final game, however, it is only possible to view the corresponding video.

-Note: the 3D objects below are from another set of files, but they are part of the main 3D model since they all share the same set of textures.
+Note: The 3D objects below come from a different set of files, but they are part of the main 3D model because they all use the same textures.

-As you can see, the icon depicts a stack of documents with Paper 1 on top of it, while the 3D model has some sort of package at the top.
+As you can see, the icon depicts a stack of documents with Paper 1 on top, while the 3D model has a package on top.
 The screenshot above shows that Paper 1 is actually part of the package.
-Maybe the player had to examine the package to reveal Paper 1?
+Perhaps the player had to examine the package to reveal Paper 1.

-There is also Paper 2, but it is not clear were it was placed in the stack of documents and whether it was used at all — it could just be a prop object.
+There is also a Paper 2, but its placement in the stack of documents is unclear, as is whether it was used at all.
+It could just be a prop.

 Questions appear on the bottom screen when you talk to characters during investigations.

-Note: graphics of the same type are usually grouped together.
-Questions and Answers graphics are for the most part sorted based on their appearance in the game, but there are exceptions to this rule.
+Note: Graphics of the same type are usually grouped together.
+Questions and Answers graphics are mostly sorted by their appearance in the game, but there are exceptions.

 This is the only unused question.
-There are two instances of it in the game resources — the first one appears at the beginning of the Questions graphics section, right before the "What happened" and "You and the chief" questions.
-They appear during the first encounter with Maya, and that means that originally the player could ask Maya three questions, instead of two.
-Looks like it was removed to streamline the game: in the end she mentions her name right before the player is able to talk to her.
+There are two instances of it in the game resources.
+The first appears at the beginning of the "Questions" section, right before the "What Happened" and "You and the Chief" questions.
+These questions appear during the first encounter with Maya.
+This means that originally, the player could ask Maya three questions instead of two.
+It looks like this option was removed to streamline the game.
+In the end, Maya mentions her name right before the player can talk to her.

-Its second instance can be found between the "The director, at al." and "The producer" questions from Case 3.
+The second instance can be found between the "The director, at al." and "The producer" questions from Case 3.
 Some of the preceding questions are from the conversation with Penny Nicols and the following questions appear when you meet Sal Manella.
-"Your Name" could fit both events, but most likely it is the remnant of the early version of the encounter with Gumshoe (see the "Unused Dialogs: Case 3, Day 1, Investigation" section): one of the dialogs begins with the words "Um, Detective?
+"Your Name" could fit both events, but it is most likely a remnant from an early version of the encounter with Gumshoe (see the "Unused Dialogues: Case 3, Day 1, Investigation" section), where one of the dialogues begins with the words "Um, Detective?
 What was your name again?
 Bobby, was it?".

 Choices mostly appear on the bottom screen during court proceedings and affect the course of actions.